Multi-Coloured Swap Shop

-The show rivalled the growing success of rival broadcaster ITV's Tiswas, though the latter was initially only broadcast in the ATV region in the Midlands and, at the time of Multi-Coloured Swap Shops inception, had yet to be taken up by other ITV franchises around the country.
+The show rivalled the growing success of rival broadcaster ITV's Tiswas, though the latter was initially only broadcast in the ATV region in the Midlands and, at the time of Swap Shops inception, had yet to be taken up by other ITV franchises around the country.
+It set a trend for future children's programmes broadcast in an identical timeslot on the BBC, including Saturday Superstore, Going Live!, Live and Kicking, Dick & Dom in da Bungalow and Saturday Mash-Up!.
+Due to its live and spontaneous nature, Swap Shop was rarely recorded and many episodes are missing from the BBC archive.